-As you may appreciate from the above, patent searching is quite complex and because there are so many places to search – no one can ever guarantee your idea is in fact new.
+As you may appreciate from the above, patent searching is quite complex and because there are so many places to search – no one can ever fully guarantee your idea is in fact new.

-Our preferred way of searching is to file a provisional patent and have the Australian Patent Office conduct a preliminary search (called an International-Type Search).
+One way of gaining a reliable search result is to file a provisional patent application and have the Australian Patent Office conduct a preliminary search (called an International-Type Search).
 This will provide you with a clear indication from the Australian Patent Office whether or not your idea is new and likely to be considered patentable.
-It is also worth keeping in mind that potential investors or business associates tend to place far more weight on a search by the Patent Office to provide confidence that potential future patent rights may be granted.
+It is also worth keeping in mind that potential investors or business associates may place more weight on a search by the Patent Office to provide confidence that potential future patent rights may be granted.

 Novelty Patent Searching

 Novelty searching is the more formal term used in the industry for checking if an idea is new.
 There are different levels of complexity of novelty searching that can be conducted.
-The simplest novelty searches are usually key word based.
+The simplest novelty searches are usually keyword based (i.e “solar panel bracket”).

-However, a comprehensive novelty search should be based on a carefully designed patent search strategy which is based on the patent technological classification.
+However, a comprehensive novelty search should be based on a carefully designed patent search strategy which is based on the patent technological classification (i.e. B65G53/04).
 This type of classification searching is similar to how the Australian Patent Office conducts searches when your patent application is examined.

-A novelty search can not guarantee that your patent will be considered novel.
-However, having a professional patent search conducted will certainly reduce the risk and assist to provide a base of relevant information from which to focus the application.
+A novelty search cannot guarantee that your patent will be considered novel.
+However, having a professional patent search conducted will certainly reduce the risk and assist to provide a base of relevant information from which to focus the patent application.

 Clearance Patent Searching

-A clearance search can not guarantee that your product or process will not infringe another’s intellectual property rights.
+A clearance search cannot fully guarantee that your product or process will not infringe a third parties intellectual property rights.
 However, having a professional patent search conducted will certainly reduce the risk and may also provide you with valuable information as to relevant technology and/or competitor information.